The most woe of N43/N53 series engines: uneven operation – is well known to all interested, enthusiasts and repairers.

 - this is Direct Injection engine with a Rail pressure 150 ..
 200 Bar;

 - for fuel injection, this engine uses piezo injectors.

 Piezo injectors are very fast – this is a necessity, which allows executing the injection of Stratified charge and very economical performance.
-Unfortunately, these injectors have an Achilles heel – they week spot is a wide parameter dispersion in idle, low load and middle load modes.
+Unfortunately, these injectors have an Achilles heel – their week spot is a wide parameter dispersion in idle, low load and middle load modes.
 For example, in idle their parameters (amount of injected fuel) can differ for 3 ..
 4 times!

-To solve this problem of parameter difference, DME regularly performs measurements of the each injector for each driving conditions (creates multi-dimensional adaptations maps for each injector), and, when the data regarding each injector are known, compensates the differences of their parameters.
-DME is very smart, if, for example, can even detect, if the rich fuel mixture in some of cylinders is due to leaking of the injector in a closed state, or the injector is slightly late with the closing!
+To solve this problem of parameter difference, DME regularly performs measurements of each injector for each driving condition (creates multi-dimensional adaptations maps for each injector), and, when the data regarding each injector are known, compensates the differences of their parameters.
+DME is very smart, if, for example, can even detect, if the rich fuel mixture in some of the cylinders is due to leaking of the injector in a closed state, or the injector is slightly late with the closing!

 But all most advanced measurements are possible only in Stratified charge mode.
 If this mode (due to problems of the NOx system) is prohibited – there are no necessary injector measurements, there are no data regarding differences of their parameters, the compensation of the parameter difference is not possible.

-If Stratified charge is prohibited, with each driving sessions the existing situation gets more and more different from an ideal one (the last injector measurements and data, which are given by the manufacturer).
+If a Stratified charge is prohibited, with each driving sessions the existing situation gets more and more different from an ideal one (the last injector measurements and data, which are given by the manufacturer).
 With each driving session:

 - the fuel mixture disbalance between cylinders increases – in several cylinders the fuel mixture is rich, at the same time in some – lean: due to this, vibrations and misfires appear;

 - DME can not predict the behavior of the engine in conditions of variable loads; due to this – vibrations appear when some consumer is switched on or off;